camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 WMS GetFeatureInfo
 ------------------

-Layers involved in the ``point query`` should must support WMS GetFeatureInfo.
+Layers involved in the ``point query`` feature should support WMS GetFeatureInfo.

 To support WMS GetFeatureInfo a ``LAYER`` should define a template::